cloudflare/cloudflare-docs/content/d1/learning/time-travel.md

 ## Terminology

-Time Travel introduces the concept of a "bookmark" to D1: a bookmark represents the state of a database at a specific point in time, and is effectively an append-only log.
+Time Travel introduces the concept of a "bookmark" to D1.
+A bookmark represents the state of a database at a specific point in time, and is effectively an append-only log.

-* Bookmarks are lexicographically sortable: sorting a list of bookmarks will order them from oldest-to-newest
+* Bookmarks are lexicographically sortable.
+Sorting orders a list of bookmarks from oldest-to-newest.
 * Bookmarks older than 30 days are invalid and cannot be used as a restore point.
 * Restoring a database to a specific bookmark does not remove or delete older bookmarks.
 For example, if you restore to a bookmark representing the state of your database 10 minutes ago, and determine that you needed to restore to an earlier point in time, you can still do so.